camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == `realloc` use case

-Allocation libraries often feature a reallocation function (such as C's `realloc`) that attempts to resize a given memory block#footnote[See mimalloc, jemalloc, umm_malloc, and tcmalloc for some examples.
+Allocation libraries often feature a reallocation function (such as C's `realloc`) that attempts to resize a given memory block#footnote[See mimalloc@Mimalloc, umm_malloc@UmmMalloc, and tcmalloc@TcMalloc for some examples.
-// TODO: Add references to these
 ].
 It either extends the block in-place or moves its contents to a new, larger allocation, freeing the original block in the process.